 As an inspiring space that engages and enriches the community and connects visitors, residents, neighbors, and families, the Gibbes celebrates the power of art – to inspire our imaginations, revel in our experiences, and nourish our souls.
 The Gibbes Museum of Art uses donations to preserve and advance the visual arts and art education in the Charleston region and beyond through their collection, exhibitions, and programs. (website link)

 Veterans Network is TV and Radio media for America's military veterans with a mission is to provide our nation's heroes with video programming that focuses on veteran’s news, VA benefit information, legislation reports, and resource information for employment, education, health care, veterans' stories, and most importantly a media Network that veterans can call their own. (website link)

 Edisto Hurricane Matthew Relief (2016)

 In October 2016 Hurricane Matthew did a number on Edisto Island which flooded numerous areas, downed several trees, wiped out homes and severely damaged others.
-The Ravenel Associates team collected donations and basic supplies to help those affected by the storm.
+The Ravenel Associates team collected donations and supplies to help those affected by the storm.

 In 2017 RA Employee Chase Crawford traveled to Nicaragua for a mission trip with a group of eighteen students and leaders from the Charleston area.
-The team collaborated with a local church in city of Matagalpa to reach the areas where help was needed most.
+The team collaborated with a local church in the city of Matagalpa to reach the areas where help was needed most.
 One thing that made this trip unique was the accommodations; the team was divided up amongst ‘host homes’ with local families, which truly immersed each of them in the Nicaraguan culture.
 The team was able to impact the lives of many, and the trip itself had a huge impact on everyone who went.
 Chase hopes to be fortunate enough to take many more trips in the future!